jetaime-dev/codebunker/projects/iot-nodemcu/setup-with-vscode/README.md

 # Visual Studio Code Setup

-I am more familiar with coding in VScode than Arduino IDE It comes with autocomplete and everything you need too.
+I am more familiar with coding in VScode than Arduino IDE \
+It comes with autocomplete and everything you need.
+If you interested too, follow the step below

 ## Instructions
 1. Install Arduino extension from microsoft